kavehtehrani/gnome-speech2text/README.md

 sudo apt install python3 python3-pip python3-venv ffmpeg wl-clipboard python3-dbus python3-gi
 ```

-**Note:** This extension has been tested extensively on Ubuntu 24.04 / GNOME 46 / X11+Wayland and Ubuntu 25.04 / GNOME 48 / X11+Wayland.
-It should work on other GNOME Shell 46+ distributions with the above packages installed, but hasn't been tested on other platforms yet.

-### GNOME 48 Compatibility Notes

-On GNOME 48 with Wayland, the extension automatically disables cursor hover effects to prevent shell crashes.
-This is a known compatibility issue with cursor handling in this specific environment.
-All functionality remains intact - buttons simply won't show hand cursors on hover.

 ## Installation

 ### GNOME Extensions Store

-⌛ **Pending Approval**: This extension is planned for the GNOME Extensions website.
-Once available, follow these steps:

-**Installation from GNOME Extensions Store (when available):**
+**Installation from GNOME Extensions Store**

-1. Visit [GNOME Extensions](https://extensions.gnome.org/extension/XXXX/gnome-speech2text/) (link will be available after approval)
+1. Visit [GNOME Extensions](https://extensions.gnome.org/extension/8238/gnome-speech2text/) and click "Install"
-2. Click "Install" to add the extension
-3. The extension will automatically detect that the D-Bus service is missing
+2. The extension will automatically detect required system packages and let you know what you will need to install
-4. Follow the setup dialog to install the required service (automatically downloads from PyPI)
+3. Follow the setup dialog to install the required D-Bus service (automatically downloads from PyPI)
-5. Restart GNOME Shell to complete the installation
+4. Restart GNOME Shell to complete the installation

-**Note:** The extension package is lightweight and follows GNOME guidelines.
-The D-Bus service is installed separately as a Python package from PyPI.

-### Quick Installation (Recommended)
+### Quick Installation

 For the easiest installation experience on Ubuntu/Debian, use the repository installer script: